 Your Name:

-Semester:

-Year:
+Semester: Year:

-Course Code:
+Course Code: Textbook/Edition/Year (required):

-Text Book/Edition/Year (required):
+24 41 , •

-Please write the percentage representing your opinion about the TextBook you are using in your course according to the following standards:
+Please write the percentage representing your opinion about the Textbook you are using in your course according to the following standards:

 No. Standards Percentage

 1 Latest reference with current information.

 2 Percentage of compatibility between the course plan and the reference.

 3 Enough examples.

 4 Sufficient exercises and applications.

 5 Enough pictorial representations (Graph, figures etc.).

 6 Ease of understanding and coherence of sentences.

 7 The clarity in explanations.

+8 The clarity of printed /copied materials.